nihonmiah71/japanese-grammarhub-browseraddon/README.md

 ### 🟢 Anki Mining Hub (The Green Bubble)

 * **Floating Hub:** A draggable green hub that tracks your mined sentences.
 Click to expand into a full workspace.
+(Note might load for a while for the first opening/You might have to click a certain point of the green square)
 * **1-Click Sentence Mining:** Click the "+ Anki" button inside any grammar popup to instantly capture the target word, the surrounding sentence context, and the grammar definition.
 * **Dual Tab Interface:**
 * **Individual Cards:** View and edit single mined sentences, complete with frequency, English definitions, and Japanese notes.